GALA Choruses

-The Gay and Lesbian Association of Choruses ("GALA Choruses") is an international association of LGBT choruses founded in 1982.
+The Gay and Lesbian Association of Choruses ("GALA Choruses") is an international association of LGBTQ choruses founded in 1982.
 In its inaugural performance 14 choruses performed together in September 1982 in San Francisco as part of the first Gay Games.
 It aims to foster artistic and organizational development within its member choruses.
 The association includes almost 10,000 vocalists in over 100 associated choruses singing as male, female and mixed ensembles in a wide variety of styles.
 GALA Choruses produces a large festival every four years, in addition to a number of smaller annual workshops and conferences.

 Festivals

 Artistic and business directors of the choruses then in existence envisioned both the San Francisco and New York City events at the first planning meeting in Chicago, Illinois (15–17 May 1981) that set the course for the official founding of GALA Choruses.